Windows Phone 8.1: New and revamped apps

-Battery Saver adds the ability to track battery usage and determine profiles that will lower power consumption.
+Battery Saver added the ability to track battery usage and determine profiles that will lower power consumption.
 In addition, the "Background Tasks" page, which allows a user to stop or allow an individual app from running in the background, has been moved from the Settings menu to Battery Saver.
 In addition to just being able to stop a background task from running, users can now set profiles which will prevent certain apps from running only if the battery level is below a designated percentage.

-Storage Sense lets users move files and apps between their phone's hard drive and a microSD card, and incorporates features previously available in the "Settings" section that gave users the ability to delete temporary files to free up storage and uninstall applications.

-Wi-Fi Sense automatically signs in Windows Phones to trusted available Wi-Fi hotspots.
-It also helps to share your own Wi-Fi credentials with your friends and contacts, but without the security compromise i.e. it only shares the WiFi connection without telling your friends the password.
+Storage Sense consolidates storage management tools such as moving data between internal and external storage, and clearing temporary files.
+Wi-Fi Sense automatically signs devices into trusted available Wi-Fi hotspots, and allows users to securely share login credentials for personal Wi-Fi networks to their contacts without disclosing the password.

-Calendar app now has a week view with current weather, similar to the features in the Microsoft Outlook calendar available to desktop users.
-The calendar further adds support for syncing Google Calendars with your Windows Phone.
+The Calendar app now has a week view with current weather, similar to the features in the Microsoft Outlook on PC, as well as further Google Calendar sync support.

 Maps has been overhauled with support for aerial-view, 3D mapping and a dynamic compass.
 Local Scout, which has been removed from Windows Phone 8.1 in the United States due to the implementation of Cortana, has been moved to Maps.
-The map also shows nearby WiFi-hotspots, if any available, in your location.
+The map also shows nearby Wi-Fi hotspots.